ptswarm/reFlutter/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/87244850/135659542-22bb8496-bf26-4e25-b7c1-ffd8fc0cea10.png" width="75%"/></p>

 #
-This framework helps reverse engineer Flutter apps using patched version of the Flutter library which is already compiled and ready for app repacking.
+This framework helps with Flutter apps reverse engineering using the patched version of the Flutter library which is already compiled and ready for app repacking.
 This library has snapshot deserialization process modified to allow you perform dynamic analysis in a convenient way.

 Key features:
 - `socket.cc` is patched for traffic monitoring and interception;